 MoneyGram works similar to Western Union.
 Once the sender initiates the international money transfer, either from a MoneyGram outlet or online, they receive a “Reference Number,” similar to the Western Union.
 The sender needs to share this reference number with the recipient.
 Once the receiver has the reference number, they can walk into any MoneyGram location and get paid by presenting their identification document and the reference number.
 Fees for sending international payments with MoneyGram are relatively high compared to Western Union.

-Founded in 2001, Xoom is a relatively new company that offers international money transfer service in 31 countries around the world.
+Founded in 2001 and purchased by PayPal in 2015, Xoom (review) is a relatively new company that offers international money transfer service from US, Canada, UK and Europe to over 130 countries around the world.
 Unlike Western Union and MoneyGram, senders cannot go to a physical outlet of Xoom to initiate the international money transfer.
-Xoom only offers its services through its online portal, www.xoom.com.
+Xoom only offers its services through its online portal.

 Xoom charges the sender based on the chosen payment option.